ippo252525/ippo252525/README.md

-## Hi there 👋
+## Interested In
+- 🎮 Game
+- 📊 Data analysis
+- 🛠️ Data engineering
-- I’m interested in game data analysis
+- 🌐 Improving data accessibility

 ## Education
-- Bachelor of Arts in Applied Statistics
+- 🎓 Bachelor of Arts in Applied Statistics

 ## Training
-- CodeStates AI Bootcamp
+- 🚀 CodeStates AI Bootcamp

 ## Experienced With
-- Python (Main programming language)
+- 🐍 Python (Main programming language)
   - Data visualization using Plotly
   - Developing machine learning models using scikit-learn
   - Database manipulation using DB API such as psycopg2 and pymongo
   - Data manipulation and analysis using libraries such as pandas and NumPy

-- SQL
+- 🐘 SQL
-- Linux
+- 🐧 Linux
-- Docker
+- 🐳 Docker

 <!--
 **ippo252525/ippo252525** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.